alberto-lazari/computer-science/mobile-programming/compression-exercise/report.md

 ```

 The script reports three different ways of encoding the final result:
+#### Minimum number of bits
-1. Using the minimum number of bits: normal characters are encoded in a byte, while sequence codes need an additional bit (because > 255).
-It's the most efficient, however it cannot be decoded: "Do I need to read 8 or 9 bits now?". \
-Some sort of escaping is needed
+Normal characters are encoded in a byte, while sequence codes need an additional bit (because > 255).
+It's the most efficient, however it cannot be decoded: "Do I need to read 8 or 9 bits now?" $\implies$ Some sort of escaping is needed.

-2. 9 bits per character: the easyiest one.
-Every character is encoded using 9 bits, so it's always sure how to obtain the characters during decoding
+#### 9 bits per character
+The easiest one.
+Every character is encoded using 9 bits, so it's always sure how to obtain the characters during decoding.

+#### Byte for characters, two bytes for codes
-3. Using an additional byte for sequence codes, instead of just 9 bits.
-This can be done, for instance, with UTF-8 encoding, that uses just one byte for ASCII characters and an additional one (or more) to encode Unicode symbols
+Using an additional byte for sequence codes, instead of just 9 bits.
+This can be done, for instance, with UTF-8 encoding, that uses just one byte for ASCII characters and an additional one (or more) to encode Unicode symbols. \
+It's more convenient than method (2.) for modern systems, since they usually work with whole bytes, so working with 9 bits sets requires some low level parsing, while UTF-8 is well supported on every system.

-Here's the expanded version of the table (with all the steps)
+Here's the expanded version of the table (with all the steps).
 ```
 w       k       output  code => symbol
 ======================================